laravel/docs/validation.md

 <a name="rule-prohibited"></a>
 #### prohibited

-The field under validation must be missing or "empty".
+The field under validation must be missing or empty.
 A field is "empty" if it meets one of the following criteria:

 <div class="content-list" markdown="1">